MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch.md

 - `void GetLeaderboard(XboxLiveUser user, string statName, LeaderboardQuery query)`
 - `void GetSocialLeaderboard(XboxLiveUSer user, string statName, string socialGroup, LeaderboardQuery query)`

-To successfully make either of these calls return data, you will need to acquire an `XboxLiveUser` by [sign-in](unity-prefabs-and-sign-in.md), have a [configured stat](add-stats-and-leaderboards-in-unity.md) with value for at least one player, and form a `LeaderboardQuery`.
+To successfully make either of these calls return data, do the following steps:
+* Acquire an `XboxLiveUser` by [sign-in](unity-prefabs-and-sign-in.md).
+* Have a [configured stat](add-stats-and-leaderboards-in-unity.md) with value for at least one player.
-If you do not already know how to sign-in a user, or you need to initialize a statistic for your leaderboard, you can read the linked articles.
+* Form a `LeaderboardQuery`.

+Examples are below.

+## Configuring a stat

 Once you have an initialized statistic, the easiest way to associate it with your leaderboard script is to include one of the statistic prefabs: `IntegerStat`, `DoubleStat`, or `StringStat` as a public variable.
 Your stat will need to have its ID property configured at the very least, because this is what we will use for the **statName** parameter when we call for our leaderboard data.

+## Forming a LeaderboardQuery

 Finally, you will need to form a `LeaderboardQuery` object.

 A `LeaderboardQuery` has a few attributes that can be set which will effect the data returned:

 - **SkipResultToRank**: if set, this uint variable will determine what ranking the leaderboard data will start with when returning.
 Rankings start at rank 1.

 - **SkipResultToMe**: if set to true this boolean value will cause the leaderboard data returned to start at the `XboxLiveUser` used in the `GetLeaderboard()` call.

 - **Order**: Enums of type `Microsoft.Xbox.Services.Leaderboard.SortOrder` have two possible values, ascending, and descending.
 Setting this variable for your query will determine the sort order of your leaderboard.

 - **MaxItems**: This uint determines the maximum number of rows to return per call to `GetLeaderboard()` or `GetSocialLeaderboard()`.

 Forming your leaderboardQuery may look like the following: